dbarkan/drp-clusters/README.md

 These run the `test_drp_clusters.py` test suite.
 The `-a type=unit` flag runs the basic cluster pipeline and doesn't require MODELLER access (step 4 above).
 The `-a type=integration` flag runs the other components (steps 2, 3, and 5 above) and does require MODELLER.
 Omitting these flags runs all tests in the suite.

-If you don't use nose, you can run all tests at once with `python test_drp_clusters.py`.
+If you don't use `nose`, you can run all tests at once with `python test_drp_clusters.py`.

 ### Tips
 The tests automatically delete the temporary directories upon completion.
-To retain them (for example, if you want to look at the output files), comment out the tearDown method in `test_drp_clusters.py`.
+To retain them (for example, if you want to look at the output files), comment out the two `tearDown()` methods in `test_drp_clusters.py`.

 ## License